-SMEs CENTRAL GUARANTEE FUND (FONDO CENTRALE DI GARANZIA PER LE PMI) Borrowers SMEs (including those with positions toward the lender classified as "unlikely to pay" or "past due") and natural persons carrying out their own businesses or professional activities than 499 employees and revenues not exceeding euro 3.2 million (including those with positions toward the lender classified as "unlikely to pay" or "past due") Enterprises with up to 499 employees (including those with positions toward the lender classified as "unlikely to pay" or "past due") State guarantee 100% for credit facilities not exceeding euro 25,000 90% State + 10% Confidi for 90% for credit facilities not exceeding euro 5 million the higher of 25% of the enterprise's revenues and euro 800,000 Procedure Self-certification regarding the damage suffered as a result of the Covid-19 coronavirus outbreak.
+SMEs S CENTRAL GUARANTEE FUND (FOND O CENTRALE DI GARANZIA PER LE E PMI) Borrowers SMEs (including those with positions toward the lender classified as "exposures unlikely to pay" and/ or "past due") and natural persons carrying out their own businesses or professional activities Enterprises with no more than 499 employees and revenues not exceeding euro 3.2 million (including those with positions toward the lender classified as "unlikely to pay" or "past due") Enterprises with up to 499 employees (including those with positions toward the lender classified as "exposures unlikely to pay" and/or "past due") upon the occurrence of certain conditions State guarantee 100% for credit facilities not exceeding euro 2530 ,000 90% State + 10% Confidi for credit facilities not exceeding the higher of 25% of the enterprise's revenues and euro 800,000 90% for credit facilities with a guarantee not exceeding euro 5 million Procedure Self-certification regarding the damage suffered as a result of the Covid-19 coronavirus outbreak.
 No evaluation of the borrower's creditworthiness.
-Central Guarantee Fund to perform an evaluation on the basis Repayment Repayment to start no earlier than 2 years following drawdown.
-Tenor of up to 6 years Not provided.
+Declaration pursuant to article 1-bis of the Liquidity Decree Central Guarantee Fund to perform an evaluation on the basis of the economic and financial situation and the trend of the borrower over the previous months Repayment Repayment to start no earlier than 2 years following drawdown.
+Tenor of up to 6 years 120 months Not provided.
+Duration not exceeding 72 months